quadrismegistus/prosodic/README.md

 ## Usage

-There are two main ways of using PROSODIC: in interactive mode, and, for more Python-advanced users, as a Python module.
+There are two main ways of using Prosodic: in interactive mode, and, for more Python-advanced users, as a Python module.

 ### Interactive mode